atafah/atafah/README.md

 <p align="center">
 🙌 Thanks for Visiting!
   <br/>
 I'm glad you stopped by.
-Feel free to explore my repositories, connect with me</p>
+Feel free to explore my repositories and connect with me</p>